-The results of our tests indicated that, in all significant respects, Desert Community College District has properly accounted for the expenditures held in the Bond Funds (Measure B) and that such expenditures were made for authorized Bond projects.
-There were no salaries of administrators charged to the Bond Funds for District general administration or operations.
+The results of our tests indicated that, in all significant respects, the District has properly accounted for the expenditures held in the Bond Funds and that such expenditures were made for authorized Bond projects.
+There were no salaries of administrators charged to the Bonds for District general administration or operations.
 District procedures for disbursement of funds were applied in accordance with laws and regulations, as well as policies approved by the Board of Trustees.

-SCHEDULE OF FINDINGS AND QUESTIONED COSTS JUNE 30, 2013
+SCHEDULE OF FINDINGS AND QUESTIONED COSTS JUNE 30, 2015